A Classification Theorem for Steady Euler Flows: Moving Plane Arguments and the Proof of the Main Theorem

-We now move on to prove the rigidity in Case 1 of Corollary \ref{TwoCases}.
-In particular, we may assume that there exists a simply connected domain $\Omega_{\Gamma}$ with $\partial\Omega_{\Gamma}$ analytic with $\psi$ satisfying
+We now move on to prove the rigidity in Case 1 of Corollary \ref{TwoCases}, {where our basic assumption is that there is no $F$ for which $\psi$ solves \eqref{SemilinearElliptic} in all of $\Omega$.} More precisely, we may assume that there exists a simply connected domain $\Omega_{\Gamma}$ with $\partial\Omega_{\Gamma}$ analytic and $\psi$ satisfies

-Moreover, by scaling, we may assume that $F(0)=1.$ In particular, An important consequence is that $\psi$ is increasing in the direction normal to the boundary, in a tubular neighborhood of the boundary.
-In the case where $F$ is $C^1$ and $\psi$ is non-negative, we have the following rigidity result due to Serrin \cite{serrin1971symmetry} (see also the nice review \cite{nitsch2018classical}). \begin{theorem}[Serrin, 1971] Assume that $\psi$ satisfies \eqref{SemilinearEllipticFinal} and that $\psi>0$ in $\Omega_{\Gamma},$ while $F$ is Lipschitz continuous.
-Then, $\Omega_{\Gamma}$ is a ball and $\psi$ is radial. \end{theorem}
+Moreover, by scaling, we may assume that $F(0)=1.$ In particular, An important consequence is that $\psi$ increases in the normal direction of the boundary, in a tubular neighborhood of the boundary.
+In the case where $F$ is $C^1$ and $\psi$ is non-negative, we have the following rigidity result due to Serrin \cite{serrin1971symmetry} (see also the nice review \cite{nitsch2018classical}). \begin{theorem}[Serrin, \cite{serrin1971symmetry}] Assume that $\psi$ satisfies \eqref{SemilinearEllipticFinal} and that $\psi>0$ in $\Omega_{\Gamma},$ while $F$ is Lipschitz continuous.
+Then $\Omega_{\Gamma}$ is a ball and $\psi$ is radial. \end{theorem}

 In our case, we cannot assume that $F$ is $C^1$ in general.
 In fact, there are two cases.